swipely/state-trooper/README.md

       activity: null
     },

-    // describe the channels for each piece of state
+    // describe the readers and writers for each piece of state
+    // readers and writers are functions that should return channels
-    chans: {
+    io: {
-      'serverReport': { read: serverReportReadChan },
+      'serverReport': { reader: serverReportReader },
-      'bio': { read: bioReadChan, write: bioWriteChan }, 'activity': { read: activityReadChan }
+      'bio': { reader: bioReader, writer: bioWriter }, 'activity': { reader: activityReader }
     }
   });